-Chevrolet Impala owners have reported 25 problems linked to transmission gear slipping (under the power train category).
+Chevrolet Impala owners have reported 27 problems related to transmission gear slipping (under the power train category).

-The vehicle involved is a 2010 Chevrolet Impala.
 Trying to pull into heavy traffic the transmission slipped and had to let off accelerator to get transmission to shift.
 This left me half way out into traffic for just a second.
-It was Wednesday, August 28, 2013 when this transmission gear slipping issue occurred.

 See all problems of the 2010 Chevrolet Impala.

-Vehicle identification number (VIN) of the vehicle is 2G1WD58C76_.
 2006 Chevrolet Impala.
 Consumer writes in regards to transmission problems.
 The consumer stated the transmission was slipping.
 She explained to the dealer, there was a recurring problem with the transmission.
 Each time, the consumer went to the dealer, she was informed they could not recreate the problem, and therefore no problem existed.
 Besides the transmission problem, there was a horrible ratcheting machine-gun type noise coming from behind the dash, when she changed the vent position.
 The loud noise lasted for about a minute and was almost ear-piercing.
 Also, the engine mount broke, the water pump, steering and tie rods failed, the engine burned excessive amount of oil, and the engine low oil light illuminated.
 The windows made a screeching sound, the sunroof would drag, the plastic headlight covered were fogged and faded.
 The tire pressure monitoring light was constantly on.
 On April 24, 2013.
 The consumer took the vehicle to an independent transmission shop to have them assess the same transmission slipping problem, she had been experiencing for seven years.
 They dropped the transmission pan, and they found fine metal, pieces of aluminum and clutch material in the pan.
-It was 05/01/13 when this transmission gear slipping issue happened.

 See all problems of the 2006 Chevrolet Impala.

-The car was a 2011 Chevrolet Impala.
 Starting from stopped position, transmission slips when pressing gas pedal.
 No error codes.
 Also when comming to a complete stop, after stopping, the vehicle jerks, like it is going from neutral ino first gear.
-This transmission gear slipping issue occurred May.
-1, 2013.

-The car is a 2008 Chevrolet Impala.
-The VIN of the problem Impala is 2G1WD58C38_.
 At a stop sign on signal, vehicle would not shift into 1st unless stepping hard on gas.
 Transmission would slip until engaging at higher rpm.
 This has happened on a number of occasions and has been taken to the dealer to be looked at.
 Dealer can't seem to replicate the issues I've had.
 Have had dealer service manager with me and it still would not to it.
 10/1/2012.
 Doing the same thing.
 83,000 miles.
 Gm and dealer aware of previous issues.
 Have not contacted dealer of gm this time.
 I give up.
-This issue happened on Tuesday, February 14, 2012.

 See all problems of the 2008 Chevrolet Impala.

-The vehicle involved was a 2006 Chevrolet Impala.
 I purchased a 2006 Impala ss, just recently after reaching 60,000 miles my transmission started slipping in 4th gear and overdrive at highway speeds.
 A short 300 miles later the transmission failed completely while driving home from work on the interstate.
 I had the car towed to a local transmission shop where I was told it either needed to be rebuilt or replaced.
 I had it rebuilt for $2442 all out of my own pocket because my powertrain warranty had already expired.
 Now a mere 3 months later and now currently at 69,200 miles the new transmission is showing the same exact symptoms it had when it failed the first time.
 Again with no warranty and repair costs over 2000 dollars I will soon be forced to replace the transmission again.
 Not to mention rental car costs and the inconvenience of having this happen twice within a year and 10,000 miles apart.
 Other recent issues include a check engine light on for a cylinder 6 misfire due to an oil fouled spark plug and burning or using a full quart of oil every 1000 miles I'm sure major engine repairs are soon to come.
 It almost makes me sick to my stomach knowing I still have 4 more years to pay on this vehicle and all of these problems under 70,000 miles majority of which are highway driven.
 Needless to say this will be the last gm vehicle I ever own.
-It was February 6, 2012 when this transmission gear slipping issue occurred.

-The vehicle involved is a 2005 Chevrolet Impala.
-The VIN of this vehicle was 2G1WF52E05_.
 I purchased a car from icarsnow (704-551-0990) on south blvd in charlotte on October 28, 2011.
 I drove the car for a week when the gears started slipping and the car started to stall and jerk the car had a 90 day warranty so I called southern warranty (704-282-1814) and they had me to take the car to carson automotive 10940 a e.
 Independence blvd.
 Matthews nc they replaced the transmission and converter on 11/4/11.
 I picked the car up drove for a week or two and the car was still stalling and jerking.
 I called carson automotive and took the car back. .
 I also heard a noise in the engine.
 I took the car back to carson automotive they could not find why the car was stalling and jerking but the said the engine needed to be replaced because of a rod the engine was replaced on 12/27/11.
 That is when I found out that the 90 day warranty was 50/50 where if anything major happen to the car the warranty company would pay have and I would have to pay half.
 This is not how it was explained by the salesman at icarsnow.
 He told me after the 90 day warranty if anything happens major that the warranty company and I would share the cost.
 In order for me to not loose the money already paid on the car I have to pay half on the engine.
 After the engine was replaced the car was leaking anti- freeze I took the car back again carson automotive could not find anything.
 The rear window replaced because the defrost was not attached and sparked when you touched it.
 There was also a leak in the trunk that had to be repaired.
 After that the temperature gauge started to move up I took the car to my mechanic for him to check it out on 2/25/12.
 The problem was possible head gasket damage.
 I took the car back to carson automotive since they put the engine in.
 They told me that it was not the engine but a cracked radiator.
 Radiator was replaced on 2/27/12.
-It was Friday, November 4, 2011 when this transmission gear slipping issue occurred.

 See all problems of the 2005 Chevrolet Impala.

-The car involved is a 2004 Chevrolet Impala.
-The VIN of this vehicle was 2G1WF52E44_.
 My vehicle has 73000 miles on it the transmission has been slipping and shifting hard since Nov 2011.
 I had the transmission serviced as advised by a dealership.
 No change I have a n extended warranty that covers the problem if the dealer ship finds the problem.
 I took it to the place I bought that car from .
 They had a mechanic get in test drive it with a hand held meter for about 15 minutes a.
 They reported that nothing showed up and the trans is fine.
 I took it home and the entire way there it slipped from astop position and shifted hard into gear.
 I owe over a year and a half still in payment's for the car and the extended warranty expires on April 22 20012 .
 I don't have much time to go what do I do.
 John b I have reported the car a nd dealer to bbs for what that is worth.
-This transmission gear slipping issue occurred 11/02/2011.

 See all problems of the 2004 Chevrolet Impala.

-The vehicle having this issue was a 2007 Chevrolet Impala.
 Vehicle's transmission slips when accelerating, and also jerks when idling.
 This is a common issue that has been reported in multiple places by a large number of people.
 Issue has been increasing in frequency - making this car unsafe to drive, yet Chevrolet has not bothered to address the now obvious problem.
-The failure date was Wednesday, September 21, 2011.

-The vehicle involved was a 2006 Chevrolet Impala.
 I got my car March 2006 ran smooth for two years then problems started.
 First my driver side window fell .
 Next when I turn on my heat or a.
 C loud tapping sounds occur for about 5mins.
 Third when I turn my steering wheel to the left it make a popping sound.
 And the worst of all my transmission is slipping.
 Everyone I know with chevy Impala are having some of the same problems.
 Something need to be done!!!!1.
-The failure date was 11/10/10.

-The car involved was a 2004 Chevrolet Impala.
 Transmission started slipping on 04/16/08.
 I then took the vehicle to henderson Chevrolet on 04/17/08 for a transmission flush.
 On 04/18/08 the transmission progressively got worse and is undriveable.
 I am currently in the process of having repairs made.
-This issue happened on Wednesday, April 16, 2008.

 See all problems of the 2001 Chevrolet Impala.